JSorngard/lambert_w/CONTRIBUTING.md

 If you add a feature then all possible feature combinations should be tested in CI.

-Unsafe code will not be accepted.
+Unsafe code will not be accepted, and neither will code that can panic.

 Also note that any code contribution will be dual licensed under both MIT and Apache-2.0 as stated in the readme.